danube-messaging/danube/info/WAL_Cloud_Persistence_Design.md

   - On crash/restart: list parts (if supported) and reconcile with session, then complete or abort and rotate.
 - Consistency and atomicity:
   - Treat an ETCD manifest update + WAL checkpoint as a logical commit unit.
-  - Use ETCD Txn (CAS on previous end_offset and broker epoch) to append/extend object entries.
+  - Use ETCD Txn (CAS on the object descriptor at `/.../objects/{start_offset_padded}` and broker epoch) to append/extend object entries.
   - Only after ETCD commit, advance in-memory last_uploaded_offset.
 - Backpressure and bandwidth control:
   - Limit concurrent in-flight parts and throttle throughput (configurable) to avoid saturating egress.